clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 ### Configuring Your ASP.NET Core Application to receive incoming `InvokeRequest` requests

-**Ensure Catalog tool (lambda-mesh-cat) is running prior to to launching your ASP.NET Core apps**.
+**Ensure Catalog Tool (dotnet lambda-app-mesh) is running prior to to launching your ASP.NET Core apps**.
 Otherwise, you'll get an exception when trying to register with the catalog.

 In Startup.cs